 We’re going to name this “affdef,” but actually you could name it anything you like.
 Once you’ve done that, click on Options to define the field:

 There are three settings we need to embed in this field.
 The first is to tell it what kind of numbering we want to do (in this case, “First, Second, Third”), what case we want to use (upper case, title case, etc.), and a switch to tell Microsoft Word to increment the numbers.
-Click each of these settings as shown below, being sure to click Add to Field after each one:
+Click each of these settings, being sure to click Add to Field after each one.

 At this point, you can save this to your Quick Parts so you don’t have to go through the whole “inserting the field” sequence over and over again.